-Director, MBA Career Coaching
+Director, Graduate Career Coaching

 Dori Jamison has been a member of the graduate career coaching team in the Smith Office of Career Services since July 2012.
 In her role, Dori provides hands-on coaching to ensure optimal alignment of students’ personal and professional objectives.
 Dori enjoys partnering with stakeholders across the OCS team to help build and execute strategies which will enhance student development and employer partnerships.

 Prior to her role at Smith, Dori spent almost eight years as a recruiter with PricewaterhouseCoopers.
 In her campus role with PwC, Jamison’s priority recruiting source was the Smith School, which was consistently a top 10 source for the U.S. firm.
 In addition to recruiting Smith’s undergraduate students, Dori recruited MBAs for internships and full-time roles and learned quite a bit about the talent and caliber of all programs.

 Dori earned her Bachelor of Science in Accounting from Bowie State University and Master of Science in Human Resources Management from the University of Maryland, Global Campus.
 In addition, she holds a Professional in Human Resources (PHR) certification and a Certified Career Management Coach (CCMC).